This week’s Ask a Mobile Home Expert article answers our 5 most common questions about painting vinyl mobile home walls.

 Step 7: Let the texture dry and paint the entire wall or hang wallpaper.
 Two or three light coats are always better than one thick coat.

 Here is a video from Zillow about texturing walls.
 There are a few different looks and a few different ways to achieve those looks.

-We get as lot of questions about painting vinyl mobile home walls but sometimes using wallpaper will be far easier.
+We get a lot of questions about painting vinyl mobile home walls but sometimes using wallpaper will be far easier.
 This is especially true if the walls were poorly painted in the past.
-Luckily, there are a lot of gorgeous wallpaper pattens available.
+Luckily, there are a lot of gorgeous wallpaper patterns available.

 How to Wallpaper Vinyl-Coated Walls in Mobile Homes